What should I charge?

 No two examples are the same but, as a businessman or women, the all important bottom line is a major factor in making your business a success.

-Oh! and one thing.
-I have heard before in the past from one man band type business's, the cry, 'I don't need to make a profit, I just need to pay my bills'.
+I have heard before in the past from one-man-band's, the cry, 'I don't need to make a profit, I just need to pay my bills'.
 This is complete twaddle as I hope to demonstrate below.

-Jane has just left Horticultural College and for the purposes of this exercise she has no debts to service and, at this moment in time, she does not have a mortgage.
-Jane pays £200 per month to her Mother as rent.
+Jane has just left Horticultural College and, for the purposes of this exercise, she has no debts nor does she have a mortgage.
+Jane pays £200 per month to her Mother for rent.

-Jane decides that to start her career and get some experience that she wants to start a maintenance round but she only wants to do a 40 hour week, because of other activities and interests, and we assume she will take 4 weeks holiday.
+Jane decides that to get some experience that she wants to start a garden maintenance round.
+Jane only wants to do a 40 hour week and take four weeks of holiday.

-Jane now has a maximum potential to sell 1920 hours of her time.
+Jane now has a maximum potential to sell 1920 hours of her time (48 weeks x 40 hours).

-She already owns a car and does 12,000 miles per year (average family mileage) it is diesel and it does 35 miles to the gallon.
-Using the example here we know that is will cost Jane £1388 per year in fuel.
+Jane owns a car and does on average 12,000 miles per year at 35 miles to the gallon.
+Following the example here we know that is will cost Jane £1388 per year in fuel.

 Jane needs a small trailer to go on the back of her car to carry her tools and mower so she borrows £5,000 from her mother at zero interest which she agrees to pay back over two years on a weekly basis.
-Now we know that Jane is only able to work 1920 hours a year so if we multiply this by two and divide the £5,000 loan into it it gives us a figure of £1.30 per hour that Jane needs to pay off the loan.
+We know that Jane is only able to work 1920 hours a year so if we multiply this by two and divide the £5,000 loan into it it gives us a figure of £1.30 per hour that Jane needs to charge out just pay back her loan.

 Fuel per year = 12,000 @ .90ppl = £0.72 Per hour